 Government data shows that more than 47,000 Americans died in pedestrian-related accidents between 2001 and 2010.
 Males have double of the risk of being hit and killed in these accidents that females do.
 Researchers suggest that this is because males walk in more dangerous settings or will take more chances when walking than females do.
 About three-fourths of all of these pedestrian fatalities occur in cities.

 The CDC declares that pedestrian deaths can be prevented.
 If individuals take the time to look where they are going, and if drivers focus on the road rather than distractions inside the vehicle, this can help to reduce the amount of pedestrian accidents that occur each year.
-If you were injured in a pedestrian accident or if your elderly loved one was harmed or killed in a collision of this nature, then talk to an East Hartford injury attorney at David A. Zipfel & Associates, LLC today for assistance.
+If you were injured in a pedestrian accident or if your elderly loved one was harmed or killed in a collision of this nature, then talk to a Hartford injury attorney at David A. Zipfel & Associates, LLC today for assistance.